MPDL/rdmo-plugins-github/README.md

 Users can import project files directly from a public or private GitHub repository.

-### Project data export
+### Project export

-Users can export different files (readme, citation, license) created with the smp project's data.
+Users can export project import files directly to a public or private GitLab repository.
+For SMP projects, they can also export custom files (README, CITATION, LICENSE) created with the SMP project's data.
 They can choose to export to an existing repository or to create a new one.